 Clarity and conciseness: Uses precise language, avoiding jargon, slang, or unnecessary wordiness to convey information efficiently.

-Tone: Typically formal, objective, and respectful, though a friendly and polite tone can be appropriate in certain contexts like emails to colleagues.
+Tone: Typically formal, objective, and respectful, though a friendly and polite tone can be appropriate in certain contexts, like emails to colleagues.

 Accuracy and completeness: Presents factual information and provides all necessary details to avoid misunderstandings.